SFMVideos/SFM/README.md

 1. Source Film Maker
 2. Windows GitHub

 These Videos Will Be Uploaded to A YouTube Channel That Will Be Created In The Future.

-*This README may only be modified by Gene and Ryan Pressinger.*
+*This README may only be modified by Gene, Alan ,and Ryan Pressinger.*